What should I know about custody and legal separation?

 Answer:

-Custody issues are the same in both a legal separation and a divorce.
-Legal procedures for both divorce and separation are the same in many ways such as the time they take, the filing costs and legal fees, and the issues dealt with (custody, support, property division).
-There are differences.
-In a legal separation, the parties remain legally married.
+Custody issues are similar in both legal separation and divorce.
+The processes for both are alike in terms of time, filing costs, and legal fees, as well as the issues addressed, including custody, support, and property division.
+However, in a legal separation, you and your husband remain legally married.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.